 This 12-week plan ranges in training volume from about two hours per week to just over four hours per week.
 The plan goal, and your goal, is to go from a current state of no swimming, minimal cycling, and no running to completing a 450 to 500 meter swim, 11 to 15 mile bike, and about a 3 mile run, consecutively – your first triathlon.

-There is a Supporting Documents section located on my main page at http://home.trainingpeaks.com/training-and-nutrition-plans/training-plans/gale-bernhardt.aspx.
+Find the supporting documents you need to help you with this plan at this link.
 Please download and review these documents when you use any of my training plans.
 These documents give you additional information to help you get the most from your training.